 While all internships are unpaid, the program is competitive, and you are encouraged to approach it in the same way you would a job.
 Applicants are required to submit a cover letter, resume, application, assessment, and to pass a Criminal Background Check.
 Incomplete applications will not be considered.
-Basic requirements include the ability to commit to two full days per week, a valid driver's license, and the ability to drive a company minivan.
+Basic requirements include the ability to commit to at least two full days per week, a valid driver's license, and the ability to drive a company minivan.
 Internships are offered for Fall, Spring, and Summer Semesters.

-Applications for Spring 2018 are closed.
-Applications will open for Summer 2018 (May - August) in January.
+Applications are currently open for Summer 2018 (May - August).